 to creating customized recommendations for the report.
 Consequently, we never

 use students, techs, or psych associates in place of a psychologist.
-This is a primary reason so many people have preferred our practice for the past 12 years.
+This is a primary reason so many people have preferred our practice for over 12 years.
 In our practice, you and your child will never be passed around from person to person as if you were on an assembly line.
 We strive to make testing a great experience!

 If you have questions about testing appointments, you can contact Office Managers, Marsha Miller or Lynn Haberlein, at 301 581 1120, Option 1, or email@example.com, firstname.lastname@example.org.
 If you have more specific questions about testing, the Office Managers will put you in touch with our Director of Clinical Services, Dr. Sarah Hardy or Dr. Rebecca Resnik.
 Please do not send personal information in an email since email is not a secure form of communication.

 2. What types of testing do you offer?